IBS and Mental Health: 9 Things to Knowby Claire Gillespie Health Writer

 If you have depression, constipation may be more likely to be a symptom of your IBS than anxiety, says family physician C. Nicole Swiner, M.D.
 “A lack of motivation and energy, plus decreased endorphins and serotonin, might cause decreased appetite, bloating and constipation,” Dr. Swiner says.
 Studies have shown a clear link between low serotonin levels in the brain and constipation as a symptom of IBS.

 The relationship between IBS and stress isn’t always clear-cut.
 Sometimes, it’s hard to tell what came first: the mental health issue or the IBS symptoms.
 “Stress can worsen IBS, and IBS can worsen your response to stress, by making you feel more anxious or depressed,” says Dr. Barron.
 That’s why it’s crucial to treat your IBS symptoms and treat any underlying mental health issues.

 Controlling stress helps ease IBS symptoms

 Stress management can help prevent or ease IBS symptoms.
 Dr. Sethi recommends relaxation techniques such as deep breathing or visualization, talking to a friend, reading, listening to music, or meditation.
-If the symptoms of your mental illness are severe, consider psychological treatments such as cognitive-behavioral therapy, biofeedback therapy, relaxation therapy, and hypnotherapy.
+If symptoms become severe — that is, they cause problems in functioning at work or during normal activities — consider psychological treatments such as cognitive behavioral therapy, biofeedback therapy, relaxation therapy, and hypnotherapy.